jonesrussell/blog-jekyll/_posts/2024-08-27-suspend-and-resume-processes-in-linux.md

+---
+layout: post
+title: "Suspend and Resume Processes in Linux"
+date: 2024-07-06
+---
 # Managing Processes in Linux

 Managing processes in Linux is an essential skill for any user.
 This post covers how to suspend, resume, and manage jobs using simple commands.